VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 * Extend the max win and loss from 0.15% to 0.4%
 * This may help address SNAP's volatility and will execute fewer trades
 * I'm still just looking for a >50% win rate.

+### 2021-04-07:
+#### Performance
+* As of 11:35am, it was down  $-7.95

+#### Remarks
+* Again, didn't lose abysmally, but still struggling to get consistent wins
+* Setting the target win to 0.2% is flawed because not all securities regularly move by this amount.
+  * Setting thresholds related to buy-sell ratio addresses this.

+#### Next Thing(s) to Try
+* I'm going to try to ride the long-average buy sell ratios by entering after it surpasses a threshold and exiting when it surpasses that same threshold in the opposite direction.